Skip to content

 • finalPol: Contains all the evaluations of the last step’s folding polynomial constructed in the FRI verification procedure, over the last defined domain, which has the same size as the degree of the polynomial.

-The publics are a set of inputs used by the Verifier to check the final proof, and also by the intermediate STARKs.
+The publics are a set of inputs used by the verifier to check the final proof, and also by the intermediate STARKs.
 More information about publics used in the zkEVM STARK is provided in later sections of this document.

 In order to complete the S2C step, the final process is compiling a STARK into its CIRCOM description, so as to obtain a file with the associated R1CS constraints and a witness calculator program capable of computing all the values of the circuit wires for a given set of inputs.